Your 20s are a great time to have fun, explore and find your footing for adulthood.

 The credit card companies have enough money, so why give them more?
 The only solution to this is to always pay off your full balance every month.
 If that doesn’t seem to be working, freeze your credit card in a block of ice so you don’t use it until it’s paid off.

 Something else to look out for is annual fees.
-When there’s plenty of free credit cards, it’s hard to justify a $20–$200 annual fee just to carry a piece of plastic.
+When there are plenty of free credit cards, it’s hard to justify a $20–$200 annual fee just to carry a piece of plastic.

 6. Agreeing without asking for better terms.